nbalepur/Mnemonic/README.md

 ## Code

-We provide the code for training SMART (or any LLM), computing the Bayesian labels from student feedback, and evaluating the pairwise quality of two model-generated mnemonic devices
+We provide the code for training SMART (or any LLM), learning the Bayesian effectiveness labels from diverse student feedback, and evaluating the pairwise quality of two model-generated mnemonic devices

 ### Training SMART